 Your supplier of last resort will set up a ‘deemed contract’.
 This is the type of contract (not tariff) you’ll be put on because your existing contract came to an abrupt end but you continue to use energy.

 The appointed supplier should act in good faith to try and match your old deal but in many cases, you may end up paying more for your energy.
 In fact in 2019 and 2020 only 2 suppliers of last resort offered matched prices or better.

 Can you change your Supplier of Last Resort?

 Yes.
-The role of the SoLR is to keep your energy supply ticking over but, you have the right to switch to another energy provider.
+The role of the appointed supplier is to keep your energy supply ticking over but, you have the right to switch to another energy provider once the SoLR has taken over your supply.
 In fact, we think that it’s a perfect time to reassess your energy deal and search for alternatives.

 Switch your energy supplier